-Angiomyolipomas are the most common benign tumor of the kidney.
-Although regarded as benign, angiomyolipomas do have a risk of bleeding.
+Angiomyolipomas (AML) are the most common benign tumor of the kidney.
+Although benign, angiomyolipomas do have a risk of bleeding.

 Not cancer.
 Examples of benign renal masses include Oncocytoma and Angiomyolipoma.
 These masses are sometimes mistaken for kidney cancer.
 KCCure has a community for patients diagnosed with benign renal masses.